Ordsall Chord

-A chord was proposed in the late-1970s and parliamentary powers for its construction were received in 1979, but the project was cancelled.
+A chord was proposed in the late-1970s and legal powers for its construction were received in an act of Parliament in 1979, but the project was cancelled.
 Network Rail revived the proposal in 2010 as part of its Northern Hub proposal.
 Funding for its construction totalling £85 million was announced in the 2011 United Kingdom budget and construction commenced in 2016.
 It became operational on 10 December 2017.

 Its use since becoming operational has been limited as no additional capacity at Victoria, Oxford Road and Piccadilly has been built to cope with more through services.

 Background

 By the late 20th century, the rail network in Manchester could not support demand.
 The main stations at Piccadilly and Victoria were not linked and many trains terminated at Victoria taking up excessive platform space.
 One solution, the Picc-Vic tunnel between the stations, was proposed in the 1970s but rejected on cost grounds in 1977.

 A curve at Ordsall linking Piccadilly to Victoria was proposed in the late 1970s when it was known as the Castlefield Curve after the nearby district.
 A bill relating to its proposed construction was debated in the House of Commons in June 1979, receiving some support but it was opposed on the grounds that a tunnel would provide a better alternative.
-By the end of the year, British Rail had received parliamentary powers to construct the line.
+By the end of the year, British Rail had received powers in an act of Parliament to construct the line.
 It was estimated to cost around £10 million but following opposition from local politicians and a shortage of funding, the project was never started.
 By 1985 it had been abandoned.

 The proposal was included in a draft Network Rail report in 2005 as a solution to overcrowding in the region, at an expected cost of £44 million.
 In February 2010, the project was revived by Network Rail as part of the Manchester Hub Study, with the intention of receiving government funding by around 2014.
 On 23 March 2011 George Osborne, the Chancellor of the Exchequer, announced £85 million funding for the scheme in the 2011 budget.
 The announcement was unexpected and was welcomed by the Greater Manchester Integrated Transport Authority.